Divergent thinking: Why It’s Important – And Examples

 Including divergent thinking in your resume summary

-Since the summary is the first section that most hiring managers see, it's important to emphasize your problem-solving skills in that introductory paragraph.
-Try to compose a single sentence that describes your divergent approach to solving problems, focusing on the results that you can achieve with this style of brainstorming.
-For example:
+Since the resume summary is the first section most hiring managers see, it's important to emphasize your problem-solving skills there.
+Try to compose a single sentence that describes your divergent approach to solving problems, focusing on the results you can achieve with this style of brainstorming.

 Divergent thinker capable of quickly and creatively generating multiple innovative solutions to any challenge and maximizing the effectiveness of team brainstorming exercises to enable faster resolution of problems.